Article provided by Annmarie Skin Care for the January issue of Health Hero Magazine.

-There are countless toxic chemicals in conventional skin care that aren’t doing your health or your skin any favors.
+There are countless toxic chemicals in conventional skincare that aren’t doing your health or your skin any favors.
 Some show you quick results, but degrade your skin over time.
-Others are simply fillers or fragrance that are used because they are cheap or convenient.
+Others are simply fillers or fragrances that are used because they are cheap or convenient.
 They provide no real benefits to your complexion and can take an insidious toll on your health.

-Simply omitting chemicals does not an effective natural skin care line make.
+Simply omitting chemicals does not an effective natural skincare line make.
 Synergistically blending herbs and incorporating them into oils and aloe without excessive heat or processing allows the ingredients to really shine.
 Packaging in Miron glass ensures that quality is maintained without having to use harsh preservatives.
-Choosing an organic skin care line with the right ingredients and method is vital, or else lack of results will send you right back to where you came from.
+Choosing an organic skincare line with the right ingredients and method is vital, or else a lack of results will send you right back to where you came from.

 Now let’s talk about how to ditch the less-than-natural stuff you’ve got in your cabinet.

 Could Your Skin Be Addicted to Your Skincare Products?

 When your skin gets used to the chemical ingredients that are in a lot of skincare products, it can be hard to wean yourself off of them.
 Benzoyl peroxide is a great example.
 Usually prescribed for acne, benzoyl peroxide clears up skin by killing bacteria and reducing oil production.
 In the long term, it is extremely drying to most skin types (our skin produces oil for a reason…).